 That’s all you need.

-Don’t get too caught up in purchasing keto snacks or products that include “low carb” or “keto” on the label.
-Oftentimes, products like keto granola, keto tortillas or keto noodles are often just clever marketing ploys — and may have a higher carb count than you think.
+Don’t get too caught up in purchasing keto snacks or products that include “low-carb” or “keto” on the label.
+Oftentimes, products labeled “diet foods” like keto granola, keto tortillas, or keto noodles are just clever marketing ploys — and they may have a higher carb count than you think.

 If you want a safe keto-friendly snack that won’t raise your blood sugar to unhealthy levels, try Perfect Keto Bars.